Shreyamkatyani/RAG_Sanskrit_shreyamkatyani/README.md

 # Sanskrit RAG System

-A simple, CPU-based Retrieval-Augmented Generation (RAG) system for Sanskrit documents.
+A straightforward, CPU-based Retrieval-Augmented Generation (RAG) system that handles Sanskrit texts.

 ## Directory Structure
-- `code/`: Python implementation.
+- `code/`: Implementation in Python.
-- `data/`: Place your Sanskrit PDF/TXT files here.
+- `data/`: Here, you are to place your Sanskrit PDF/TXT files.
-- `report/`: Technical documentation.
+- `report/`: Documentation of the techonolgy.

 ## Prerequisites
 - Python 3.9+
-- Internet connection (for initial model download)
+- Whitedirt connection (initial model download)

 ## Setup

-1. Navigate to the `code` directory:
+1. Move to the `code` directory:
     ```bash
     cd code
     ```

-2. Install dependencies:
+2. Install all the required libraries:
     ```bash
     pip install -r requirements.txt
     ```

-3. Download the required models (Embedding & LLM):
+3. The models needed (Embedding & LLM) will be downloaded:
     ```bash
     python download_models.py
     ```

 ## Usage

-1. Ensure your data (PDF/TXT) is in the `../data` folder.
+1. Check that your data (PDF/TXT) is stored in the `../data` folder.
-2. Run the pipeline:
+2. Execute the pipeline:
     ```bash
     python rag_pipeline.py
     ```
 3. The system will:
-    -   Ingest and index the documents.
+    -   Index and ingest the files.
-    -   Start an interactive query loop.
+    -   Bring up a loop for queries interactively.
-4. Enter your query when prompted.
-Type `exit` to quit.
+4. When the system asks for it, input your question.
+To get out, type `exit`.

 ## Example Prompts
-You can try the following queries:
+The following are some examples of queries that you can try:

 **General/English:**
-*   "Summarize the document."
+*   "Please summarize the document."
-*   "What are the key concepts discussed?"
+*   "Can you tell me the main ideas?"

 **Sanskrit (Transliterated):**
 *   "Kim asti Yoga?"
 (What is Yoga?)